 Date with day of the week

 To show a day of the week alongside a date, write the day followed by a comma, and then write the date.
 This can be helpful in appointments and invitations.

 - American: The apocalypse was expected to happen on Saturday, May 21, 2011.

 - British: The conference starts on Monday, 8 August 2022.

 Dates may be written in all numerals.
-This style is common when the date is standalone—for example, in a signature.
-The U.S. date format is month-day-year, while the day-month-year format is followed by the UK and other nations.or hyphens are used to separate the parts of the date.
+A numeric date format is used when the date is standalone—for example, in a signature.
+The U.S. date format is month-day-year, while the day-month-year format is followed by the UK and other nations.
+Slashes or hyphens are used to separate the parts of the date.

 - American: Signed 5-11-21

 for May 11, 2021British: Signed 11-5-21for 11 May 2021

 for November 5, 2021British: Dated 5/11/2021for 5 November 2021

 All-numeric dates are also written in the YYYY-MM-DD format, as specified by the ISO.
 This internationally agreed way to show dates is common in government, corporate, and other official usage.
 One of the benefits of this system is that it makes for easier sorting and storage of files and folders.
 In file names and data entries, hyphens are generally omitted.